 3. Test the Salinity and Add Salt

-Before adding anything to the fresh water, test the salinity.
+Before adding anything to the water, test the salinity.
 Tap water naturally has a small amount of salt in it, so testing first will help you avoid adding too much salt.

 Follow the product instructions for adding enough salt to obtain the proper saline level.
+In general, you need about 2 1/3 cups of salt per 100 gallons of fresh water to reach about 1,750 ppm.

 4. Test the Water Chemistry